GraemeMalcolm/mslearn-copilot/Instructions/Labs/01-copilot-studio.md

 1. Use the **Save** button (at the top right) to save the new topic in your copilot.
 1. Use the **Test copilot** button to re-open the **Test copilot** pane, and enter the text `How do I use Copilot Studio?`.
 Then view the response, which should be based on the topic you just added (even though the text you entered doesn't match any of the phrases in the trigger exactly - it should be close enough semantically to trigger the topic).

     > **Note**: It's worth pausing for a second here to think about what you've just done.
-You've create a copilot in Copilot Studio, in which you used a copilot to automatically add a topic that enables a user to ask about Copilot Studio!
+You've created a copilot in Copilot Studio, in which you used a copilot to automatically add a topic that enables a user to ask about Copilot Studio!
 Mind-blowing stuff!

 ## Add *Generative AI* support